bookcold/bookcold.github.io/_pages/publications.md

 ### 2024

+- He Cheng, Depeng Xu, Shuhan Yuan, and Xintao Wu.
+"Achieving Counterfactual Explanation for Sequence Anomaly Detection".
+In the Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD), 2024.

+- Xingyi Zhao, Depeng Xu, and Shuhan Yuan.
+"Defense against Backdoor Attack on Pre-trained Language Models via Head Pruning and Attention Normalization".
+In the Proceedings of the 41st International Conference on Machine Learning (ICML), 2024. [link](https://icml.cc/virtual/2024/poster/35148)

 - [Tutorial: Trustworthy Anomaly Detection.
 In SIAM International Conference on Data Mining (SDM24), 2024](https://yuan.shuhan.org/talks/SDM24/)

 - Farsheed Haque, Depeng Xu, and Shuhan Yuan.
 "Discovering and Mitigating Indirect Bias in Attention-Based Model Explanations".
-In the Findings of 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL), 2024.
+In the Findings of 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL), 2024. [link](https://aclanthology.org/2024.findings-naacl.104/)

 - He Cheng and Shuhan Yuan.
 "Backdoor Attack against One-Class Sequential Anomaly Detection Models".
 In the Proceedings of the 2024 Pacific-Asia International Conference on Knowledge Discovery and Data Mining (PAKDD), 2024. [\[arxiv\]](https://arxiv.org/abs/2402.10283) [\[code\]](https://github.com/Serendipity618/BA-OCAD)

 - Vinay M.S., Shuhan Yuan, and Xintao Wu.
 "Contrastive Learning for Fraud Detection from Noisy Labels".
-In the Proceedings of the 40th IEEE International Conference on Data Engineering (ICDE), 2024.
+In the Proceedings of the 40th IEEE International Conference on Data Engineering (ICDE), 2024. [link](https://ieeexplore.ieee.org/abstract/document/10598133)

 ### 2023